larakeyssner/Spatial_Ecology_in_R/Presentation-Project.md

 The aim was to choose a study area with around 50% natural areas and 50% urban areas

 **Why the City park Eilenriede in Hanover:**
-- Because it is one of the biggest forests in a city in Europe
+- It is one of the biggest forests in a city in Europe
 - Provides a gradient from highly vegetated areas to areas with human influence
 - Easily accessible to humans, leading to rich citizen science data (e.g., GBIF observations)

-Anarea of 5km x 5km = 25km² with the park in the center
+Area of 5km x 5km = 25km² with the park in the center

 ## The Ecological Data

-The analysis focuses on bird observations from the GBIF database collected in the year 2019
+Bird observations from the GBIF database collected in the year 2019

 **About the data:**
 - Human observations